ipbus-contrib/trenz/README.md

 	popd

 	# Create IPBB project....
-	# This example assumes that there is an
+	# This example assumes that there is an EEPROM connected to uid_scl , uid_sda lines
 	ipbb proj create vivado top_a35-macprom-example enclustra:projects/example top_enclustra_ax3_pm3_a35_macprom.dep
 	cd proj/top_a35-macprom-example
 	ipbb vivado project